grrr-amsterdam/simply-static-deploy/README.md

 #### Single recursive deploy

 A single post/page deploy can be done recursively by checking the recursive option (see checkbox in single page/post deploy user interface).
 When 'recursive' has been checked all pages/posts beneath the current page/post will be fetched as well based on the current post url.
+Please note: The recursive option will ignore and the simply static "URLs to Exclude" setting!

 #### Adjust additional URLs